|Module Title||THE SUN AND INTERPLANETARY SPACE|

 Scattering of light in the solar corona.
 Space-craft measurements.

-Irregularities in corona and interplanetary space : Coronal features.
+Irregularities in corona and interplanetary space : Coronal features, interplanetary scintillations.

-Dynamics of corona: Movement of visible features in the corona Doppler shift of spectral lines.
+Dynamics of corona and solar wind: Movement of visible features in the corona.
+Doppler shift of radar echoes.

 Parker's theory.
 Solar breeze and solar wind.
 Effect of conductivity and viscosity.
 Spiral structure of Interplanetary magnetic field.
 Acceleration of solar wind near sun.
 Non-uniform flow and shock fronts.
 Terminator Shock.